asan-pf/tma-ofm-react-template/CONTRIBUTING.md

 We support two main workflows.
 Pick the one that matches the tools you already have.

-### Option A – Automated Docker Setup (Recommended)
+### Option A – Docker-based Local Development (Recommended)

-This is the easiest way to get started.
-Everything is automated!
+This setup runs the entire stack (Database, PostgREST, Backend) locally using Docker.

 1. **Install Prerequisites:**
    - Docker Desktop (or Docker Engine + Docker Compose)